 Please chime in and let me know what you think of this series!
 Again, stay tuned for the final installment where I will talk about pulse-shaping and the different ways that deformable mirror technologies can be used to create the perfect pulse!

-Michael Feinberg is the Director of Product Marketing at Boston Micromachines Corporation.
+Michael Feinberg is the Vice President of Marketing at Boston Micromachines Corporation.
 He has over 10 years of marketing and engineering experience in various technology fields.
-He can be reached at email@example.com and welcomes any comments about the content presented herein.
+He can be reached at firstname.lastname@example.org and welcomes any comments about the content presented herein.